- Overseas Field Courses

 Exploring the conservation world beyond classrooms and books

 Learn about conservation biology within the social, economic, and political context with emphasis on problem solving, critical thinking and hands-on experiential learning through programs offered by the Smithsonian-Mason Semester for Conservation Studies.

 Each program offers a set of five integrated courses that include a practicum experience as well as classes focusing on conservation theory and applications.
 Like a “study abroad” program, students live at the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, Virginia, close to Shenandoah National Park and learn from prominent conservationists, researchers, and educators.
 Through academically intense, hands-on curricula, students will emerge from their Semester experience prepared for conservation-related internships, graduate study or professions.

-For information about the Semester in Wildlife Ecology and Conservation (formerly EECP), click HERE.
+For information about the Semester in Wildlife Ecology and Conservation, click HERE.

-For information about the Semester in Conservation, Biodiversity and Society (formerly ACS), click HERE.
+For information about the Semester in Conservation, Biodiversity and Society, click HERE.

 “We were challenged this semester to think of conservation in ways that we would never think of it before.” — Carol Cogliano